danjohnson3141/Jekyll-Test/Parameters.md

 * :group_invite_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'group_invites' table.

+* :group_members_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'group_members' table.

+* :group_requests_id - Integer, passed in the URL.
+Is derived from the 'id' field on the 'group_requests' table.

 * (messages) :id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'messages' table.

 * :page - Text, passed in through the URL.
 Is derived from the 'name' field in the 'app_label_pages' table.